 e.
 Stormwater pollution prevention activities (including Low Impact Development) that are not specifically required by a draft or final National Pollutant Discharge Elimination System (NPDES), Phase I or Phase II Stormwater permit; and

+Proposal Evaluation Criteria.
+Allocation of available funds will be competitively determined by a Review Committee.
 The following criteria will be considered in evaluating and ranking the submitted proposals:

-a.
-Water quality benefit.
+1. Water quality benefit.
 The proposal must clearly describe how the project will contribute to the restoration, enhancement or preservation of the ecological integrity of Nevada’s waters.
 Priority will be given to projects that estimate a measurable reduction in nonpoint source pollutant load and indicate how the reduction will be measured and reported.

 b.
 State priority.
 State priorities are described in the Funding Description section.
 Additionally, the NPS Program is interested in supporting the following types of projects:

 i.
 Projects that will result in a measurable and reportable reduction in nonpoint source pollutant load;

 ii.
 Proposals that fund projects involving one or more Conservation District(s);